 Many of these tracks are what I have come to term "lesson" songs for my daughter Astrid; they are parables - little stories that illustrate instructive principles that she might find useful as she travels along her life's bumpy path.
 So you have tunes like "Up Shits Creek Without a Paddle," which retells the saga of the grasshopper and the ant, and "Down the Rabbit Hole," which recounts Alice's journey through a mad world.
 There is also "The Inspired Fake," about charlatans who are intent on convincing you of their worth but instead only peddle bad faith, and "This Might Sting a Bit," about sellers of false hope.
 By writing these, it has forced me to reconsider my own understanding of what is moral and true in a universe that is increasingly difficult to comprehend.
 We listen, we learn.

-This, my 91st album, was arguably the most difficult experience I've had making a record.
+The making of this record was a difficult experience.
 Many songs were reworked or outright rejected.
 Many ideas smacked into a dead end.
 Many tracks lacked that certain special something that would make me want to ever listen to them again.
 But I kept at it, and eventually this is what I came up with.
 Twelve songs about being low down.
 More than any other collection of tunes, this one cuts closest to the bone.
 Maybe it had a lot to do with the weather (I kept recording while Hurricane Sandy wailed away outside my window), but this is the best expression I could come up with for my particular form of depression.
 If you have ever suffered through dark nights (and days) of the soul, perhaps "Low Down" will resonate in some small way with you.

 For people who live unexamined lives, the world just happens, happening as it does beyond their will or ability to act upon it.
 Because, to them, there are always external forces - perhaps God, perhaps chance, perhaps circumstance - that they believe are outside their ability to understand and control.
 In most cases, they get away with so much because they think so little.
 But if they began a process of self-evaluation and -examination, they may come to discover that there is much they can do.
 Or, at the very least, they can stop deflecting blame for the pain they inflict.
 Coming to this place of discovery requires much work - more work than most people want to invest in.
 But the ultimate reward can be great, not only for the people who awaken to their lives, but also to the people in their orbit.
 They just need to start.
 But the question remains: How to begin?

 A few weeks ago saw my 40th high school reunion, and although I did not attend, the event did cause me to reflect on the passage of time.
 A friend sent a link to a site with photos of my old classmates, and seeing those pictures really threw me.
 Who were all these old people?
 Who were these men in Hawaiian shirts with big bellies and bald heads?
 Who were these women with bleached-out hair, saggy skin and too much make-up?
 Who were these strangers?
 The one thing I've come to realize is, life is a great leveler.
 No matter how much you think you've got it going on, sooner or later life bites you on the ass.
-With that in mind, I began writing songs for what has become "Beautiful People," which I think can be summed up with the lines that I borrowed from an article in the New Yorker for one the key songs:
+With that in mind, I began writing songs for what has become "Beautiful People," which I think can be summed up in the lines:

 This album, originally recorded in 2010, has several of my favorite tracks on it, including "Crossing the Line," "Midnight Town" and "The Devil Ain't Got No Music," which was inspired by a line that Mavis Staples uttered on "The Colbert Report" when asked how she felt about singing the devil's music.
 (Subsequently, in the past year, the blues singer Lurrie Bell has recorded a tune using the same title, but I got there first!).
 At any rate, after listening to this record recently, I thought it could be better - not only the mix, but the vocals as well.
 So I've given it a fresh coat of paint.
 The sound is brighter now, it pops more and the singing is (hopefully) a little more on the money.